Skip to main content

 • Previous in-house audits haven't resolved a persistent ranking issue and you need a fresh diagnostic lens

 An outside audit is not a replacement for internal process knowledge — it's most valuable when the internal team is too close to the problem or when the stakes of getting it wrong (a manual action, a major acquisition) justify the additional investment.
-If you want to run this audit workflow with our authority tools, the platform automates the export and segmentation phases so your team can focus on the judgment calls.
+If you want to run this audit workflow with our A workflow for auditing your backlink profile using authority tools. the platform automates the export and segmentation phases so your team can focus on the judgment calls.

 FAQ